setlife-network/trinary/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-To learn more about Sequelize and migrations, check out the following resources
+To learn more about Sequelize and how proceed to create migrations, check out the following resources
 * [Sequelize](https://sequelize.org/).
 * [How create migrations with Sequelize](https://sequelize.org/master/manual/migrations.html)